 Policies & Procedures

 At Kennesaw State, we take Equal Opportunity Employment very seriously.
-Please make sure to review this pdf document before beginning any of your hiring procedures.
+Please click here to review the EEO Policy.

 No Solicitation Policy